 What are the best things to do during the Everest Base Camp trek, explorer?
 We’ve got your back!
 In this article, we’ve included everything you need to know about the EBC trek.
 And we’re not only talking about the fantastic views of Everest here.
-The Mount Everest Base Camp trek is packed with so much you may not have imagined.
+The Mount Everest Base Camp trek is packed with so much that you may not have imagined.
 No exaggeration at all!
 From the beginning to the end of your journey, you will immerse yourself in the beauty of every element, big and small.

 12 Things To Do During Everest Base Camp Trek